frag2win/frag2win/README.md

 ---

 ## Opportunities
-Open to internships, research collaborations, and open-source work.
+Open to internships, research collaborations, and open-source contributions.